signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/3-resampling/linreg-resampling.md

 * For *each of the five rating variables* (attractiveness, sincerity, intelligence, fun, ambition), use `step()` to run backward stepwise regression (with the `direction="backward"` parameter).

 * Store the coefficients of the final linear model into a data frame.
 Interpret the results.

-* Repeat the above for the other gender (the opposite of the one you selected at the beginning).
-Interpret the differences.